-We may not be able to protect our intellectual property rights throughout the world, including the PRC, which could materially, negatively affect our business.
+We may not be able to protect our intellectual property rights throughout the world, including mainland China, which could materially, negatively affect our business.

-Filing, prosecuting and defending patents on our products or proprietary technologies in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States, including the PRC, can be less extensive than those in the United States.
+Filing, prosecuting and defending patents on our products or proprietary technologies in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States, including mainland China, can be less extensive than those in the United States.
 In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as federal and state laws in the United States.
 Consequently, competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products and may export otherwise infringing products to territories where we have patent protection but enforcement is not as strong as that in the United States.
 These products may compete with our products, and our patents or other intellectual property rights may not be effective or sufficient to prevent them from competing.

-The significant majority of our intellectual property has been developed in the PRC and is owned by ACM Shanghai.
-Implementation and enforcement of intellectual property-related laws in the PRC has historically been lacking due primarily to ambiguities in PRC intellectual property law.
-Accordingly, protection of intellectual property and proprietary rights in the PRC may not be as effective as in the United States or other countries.
+The significant majority of our intellectual property has been developed in mainland China and is owned by ACM Shanghai.
+Implementation and enforcement of intellectual property-related laws in mainland China has historically been lacking due primarily to ambiguities in mainland China intellectual property law.
+Accordingly, protection of intellectual property and proprietary rights in mainland China may not be as effective as in the United States or other countries.
 As a result, third parties could illegally use the technologies and proprietary processes that we have developed and compete with us, which could negatively affect any competitive advantage we enjoy, dilute our brand and harm our operating results.
-Litigation may be necessary to enforce our intellectual property rights, and given the relative unpredictability of the PRC's legal system and potential difficulties enforcing a court judgment in the PRC, there is no guarantee litigation would result in an outcome favorable to us.
+Litigation may be necessary to enforce our intellectual property rights in mainland China, and given the relative unpredictability of mainland China's legal system and potential difficulties enforcing a court judgment in mainland China, there is no guarantee litigation would result in an outcome favorable to us.